Graduation Requirements and Commencement

-All candidates for graduation must have completed 120 service credits approved by the Center for Student Action.
-This requirement is prorated for transfer students.
-Fifteen service credits may be fulfilled through MIN 108.
-Learn more.
+All candidates for graduation must have completed 120 service credits approved by the Center for Student Action; this requirement is prorated for transfer students.
+Service credits may also be fulfilled through designated academic service-learning courses.

 Selection of Catalog for Determining Degree Requirements

 - Students are held to the General Education requirements of the catalog from the year they enter APU.

 - Students electing to change their major(s) and/or minor(s), concentration(s), or emphasis can request any catalog in effect from the term of initial enrollment until graduation.

 - Students electing to change catalogs should be aware that adopting a new catalog year will require completion of all requirements for all major(s) and minor(s) under the new catalog year.

 - If a new major or minor is created during the time of attendance, a student can elect the new major/minor and choose to keep any other major(s)/minor(s) on the previously selected catalog for those programs.

 - A student has seven years from the term of his/her first registration at APU to complete his/her degree under the catalog in effect at the date of first registration.
 Students who continue in attendance beyond the seventh year will be required to complete all new General Education, academic departmental, and graduation requirements, as well as adhere to all academic policies of the new catalog.